m-emelchenkov/carddavstats/README.md

 **CardDAVstats** is a program for calulating different statistic metrics of address books located on CardDAV servers.

 ## Features
-- Total emails
+- Total emails.
-- Quantitative distribution of email domains
+- Quantitative distribution of email domains.

 ## System Requirements
-OS X
+OS X.

 Beware, don't "Always Allow" access to keychain information, because it allows access to `security` console application, not the script itself.